crazytruth/insanic/docs/source/insanic/router.rst

 Note we only have 3 of the 4 methods decorated with the :code:`public_facing` decorator.

-The application's router is analyzed, going through all the routes, and route methods looking for the `public_facing` decorator where the attribute `scope` is attached with the value `"public"`.
-In our example, the methods `["GET", "POST", "DELETE"]` with the route `/fast`.
+When accessing the :code:`routes_public` attribute from the :code:`InsanicRouter`, the application's router is analyzed, iterating through all the registered routes and route methods looking for the :code:`public_facing` decorator where the attribute :code:`scope` is attached with the value :code:`"public"`.

-Then when accessing the :code:`routes_public` attribute on :code:`InsanicRouter`, the registered routes will be traverse to look for the routes decorated with the :code:`public_facing` decorator.
+In our example,
+the methods :code:`["GET", "POST", "DELETE"]` with the route `/fast` are decorated.

 .. code-block:: python